-The Profile / <Name> dialog box is displayed.

-- 3. Display the Switch/AP settings. - a.
-Click the Network tab.

-The Network pane is displayed.
-For a description of the options, see Network tab on page 80.
+- 1. Go to Configuration > Profile. - The list of profiles is displayed. - 2.
+Create a new profile, or open a profile for updating. - The Profile / <Name > dialog box is displayed. - 3.
+Display the Switch/AP settings. - a.
+Click the Network tab. - The Network pane is displayed.
+For a description of the options, see Network tab on page 92. - b.

-- b.
 Expand the LAN section, and toggle Switch/AP Configuration to ON.
-The Switch/AP button is displayed. - c.
+The Switch/AP button is displayed.

+c.
 Click Switch/AP.